Get insider access

 See our review

-If you want to stick to a more budget price point, we recommend the Logitech G305 LIGHTSPEED.
-Depending on what region of the world you live in, this mouse may be called the Logitech G304 LIGHTSPEED, but they're the same mouse.
+The Logitech G305 LIGHTSPEED is the best gaming mouse we've tested at a budget price point.
+Depending on the region of the world you live in, this mouse may be called the Logitech G304 LIGHTSPEED, but they're the same mouse.
 The G305's symmetrical, egg-shaped body is very comfortable and accommodating for nearly all hand sizes using a claw or fingertip grip.
 The build quality is also impressive.
-There's no creaking or flexibility in the body, and despite being significantly more affordable, it feels nearly as premium as the more expensive Logitech G502 LIGHTSPEED.
+There's no creaking or flexibility in the body, and despite being significantly more affordable, it feels nearly as premium as the more expensive Logitech G502 LIGHTSPEED below.
 It connects wirelessly with Logitech's LIGHTSPEED USB receiver and gets an impressive advertised battery life of up to 250 hours from a single AA battery.

 Last but not least, this mouse has excellent click latency and consistent sensor performance.
 Its major downside is its weight, making it harder to make snappy, responsive mouse movements for faster-paced games.
 Alternatively, if you're looking for the best wired mouse at this price point, we recommend checking out the Razer Cobra.
 While you're giving up wireless flexibility, it delivers better pure gaming performance and is significantly more lightweight, making it much better suited for playing fast-paced or competitive games.
 It also has more extensive RGB lighting.